The Private Competition Enforcement Review: Guatemala

 Under the Code of Professional Ethics, there is an obligation to keep professional secrecy and recognise attorney–client privilege.
 There is no objective parameter to determine the extent to which courts in Guatemala recognise this right that attorneys must maintain professional secrecy; however, judges tend to respect this right.

 Our Criminal Code foresees the breach of professional secrecy as a crime that is sanctionable with six months' to two years' imprisonment or a fine.6

 Information or documents produced to governmental authorities, unless categorised as reserved information or classified information, are deemed public and should therefore be accessible to the public upon formal written request.

-Reserved information is defined in law as all information whose access is temporarily restricted due to a provision in law.
+Reserved information is defined in law as all information whose access is temporarily restricted because of a provision in law.

 Guatemalan law does not provide specific settlement procedures for competition and antitrust matters.
 Guatemalan law only regulates the applicability of settlement agreements either through a separate agreement or through a petition presented before a judge.

 For a settlement agreement to be valid, the following requirements must be met:

 - parties must have legal capacity to dispose of the object of the settlement;

 - the issues on which the settlement is taking place are either dubious or contentious;

 - parties must promise to assign or give something reciprocally; and